Sakelig/m-bachelor/README.md

 # READ THIS FIRST!!
+---- START ----

-To run:
+To run locally:
 `npm install` => `npm run dev`

-To dockerize:
+To run dockerized:
 Note: install Docker https://docs.docker.com/get-docker/ then =>
+Turn on: `docker compose up` on the same folder where `docker-compose-yml` is located Turn off: `docker compose down` on the same folder where `docker-compose-yml` is located

+To dockerize individually:
+Note: install Docker https://docs.docker.com/get-docker/ then =>

+For frontend:
-To build container:`docker build -t nextjs-docker .` => To run container: `docker run -p 3000:3000 nextjs-docker`
+To build image: `docker build -t nextjs-docker .` => To run container: `docker run -p 3000:3000 nextjs-docker` if you only want a frontend up and running u can do `docker compose up frontend`

+For db:
+To build image: `docker build -t db .` => To run container: `docker run -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_DB=db_name -p 5431:1337 db` => NOTE: this will not run the sql scripts if you only want a db up and running u can do `docker compose up db`

 docs for next with docker: https://nextjs.org/docs/pages/building-your-application/deploying docs for db: https://node-postgres.com/apis/client

+---- END ----

 # With Docker